-A tetrahedron is a type of polyhedron, a shape made up of flat faces, straight edges, and sharp corners.
-We can use these shapes to imagine what pollen grains look like.
+A dodecahedron is a type of polyhedron, and we can use these shapes to imagine what pollen grains look like.
 Pollen is an important part of a flower, and you can see it as a yellow dust that lands everywhere in the spring!
 Here is a very close-up picture of what some common pollen grains look like.

-When pollen grains move (by animals, insects, wind, or water) to another flower of the same kind, they fertilize that flower.
-Fertilization is what allows a fruit to grow!
+When pollen grains move (by animals, insects, wind, or water) to another flower of the same kind, they fertilize that flower, which allows a fruit to grow.